-BEST TIME TO GO TO MAASAI MARA
+BEST TIME TO GO TO ON SAFARI IN MASAI MARA

 Masai Mara is known to have excellent wildlife viewing all year round.
 However for those looking for an opportunity to watch as the great wildebeest migration unfolds the best time to visit the Mara is from July to October.
 See below what to expect from one season to the other.

 The lion season falls when most big plain game wildlife like the wildebeest, zebras are giving birth to their young ones.
 A few weeks at the start of the year, Maasai Mara is dotted with young ones tagging along after their mothers.
 Along with the overwhelming numbers of newborn calves come the predators.
 Masai Mara Game Reserve and Mara Naboisho play host to one of the highest concentrations of predators including the lions in Africa.
 During this time, you can expect to see lions regularly and often by pride.
 Masai Mara and Naboisho conservancy offers endless days of adventure all year round.
 With the absence of rain, the vegetation is less dense, so animals are easier to observe while on a game drive safari in Masai Mara.

 From April to June